 Twelve hours after getting home baby Landon went into cardiac arrest.
 After arriving home the continuous nursing kept on going.
 Following one of his nursing sessions, Landon drifted off to sleep.
 Instead of waking up with the typical baby cries, Landon was blue, unresponsive and had no pulse.
 Mum and dad called the paramedics, who tried to revive him.
 Even with the life-saving efforts of the ER staff, baby Landon had to be put on life support.
 Tests showed that he had wide-spread brain injury.
 The Johnsons had to make the heart-breaking decision to take their baby off of life support 15 days after he was brought to the hospital.

 Such a tragic ending for poor baby Landon.

 The official cause of death was ruled “hypernatremic dehydration followed by cardiac arrest causing hypoxic-ischemic encephalopathy (diffuse brain injury).”
 Landon hadn’t gotten nearly the nourishment he needed.
-As a consequence he dehydrated and starved.
-This resulted in cardiac arrest, and the subsequent brain injury.
+As a consequence, he became dehydrated and starved.
+This resulted in cardiac arrest and subsequent brain injury.

 Yes, we all know “breast is best.”
 Breastmilk certainly has benefits galore.
 But, nursing a newborn doesn’t always work out.
 Johnson learned this lesson in the absolute most difficult way possible.
 To read her story, and find out more about why #FedisBest is so necessary, visit the Fed Is Best Foundation website.